 Moses led the flock of Jethro, his father-in law to Mount Horeb (Sinai).
 Later, the children of Israel would serve God at that mountain, and it would also be where Moses would receive the Ten Commandments.

-Who was the angel?
+Who was the Angel?

 The first thing to consider is the immediate statement; “The Angel of the Lord appeared to him in a flame of fire from the midst of the bush (Exodus 3:2a).”Who was that angel?
 Rashi doesn’t answer this question directly though when he arrives at Exodus 3:12, he refers to it as a vision and understood the thorn bush to be a sign that the Lord had sent Moses, that he would be successful and save him.[ii]
 Similarly Hezekiah Ben Manoah notes some commentators view the angel as a disembodied intelligence with no physical aspect; though comprehends Egypt to represent the fire and Israel as the bush not consumed[iii].
 Rashbam understand the angel to perform a representative ambassadorial function as ‘the angel, who is called G-d seeing he is carrying out G-d’s assignment.’[iv]

-A further question requires carefully enquiry, how can it be reconciled that an angel speaks to God from the burning bush in Exodus 3:2, yet God speaks to Moses from the burning bush in Exodus 3:4?
+A further question requires carefully enquiry, how can it be reconciled that an angel appears from the burning bush in Exodus 3:2, yet God speaks to Moses from the burning bush in Exodus 3:4?
 Furthermore in Exodus 3:6, Moses hid his face since he was afraid to look upon God.
 In the 1906 Jewish Encyclopaedia and in the context of rabbinical literature, a claim appealing to midrash is used in an attempt to solve this enigma.
 One opinion is that the angel appeared first and was immediately preceded by the Shekinah, others say it was Michael, whilst other more mystical explanations state that nothing is void of the Shekinah.[v]

 Yet, none of the above are satisfactory responses, nor do they use midrash effectively to determine accurate meaning on this passage.
 Jacob Ben Asher more helpfully cites Ibn Ezra who compares this passage with Jacob’s wrestling as having seen G-d face to face, which is impossible in view of Exodus 33:20 with when God hid Moses in the cleft of the rock and he couldn’t see God’s face and live.[vi]
 Jacob Ben Asher then quotes Nachmanides who doesn’t concur with Ibn Ezra, though instead neatly surmises that Moses would undoubtedly not be afraid to look at the vision of an angel and that Michael was that angel and as the one Jacob encountered before his death and in Genesis is described as G-d, with some of God’s essence within him.[vii]